verifai/multiLLM/README.md

 # Multi LLM

-:rocket: VerifAI's Implementation of invoking multiple large language models concurrently and ranking results ⭐
+:rocket: VerifAI's Implementation of invoking multiple large language models concurrently and ranking results.
+New models and ranking functions can be added easily to extend MultiLLM's capabilities. ⭐

 ******